 RTI International is one of the world’s leading research institutes, dedicated to improving the human condition by turning knowledge into practice.
 Their staff of more than 2,800 provides research and technical services to governments and businesses in more than 40 countries in the areas of health and pharmaceuticals, education and training, surveys and statistics, advanced technology, international development, economic and social policy, energy and the environment, and laboratory testing and chemical analysis.

-Directed by sociologist John D. Kasarda, the Kenan Institute promotes a wide range of research projects on businesses and is a fast-growing source of opportunities for sociologists to interact with business leaders.
+The Kenan Institute of Private Enterprise was founded in 1985 and brought to global prominence under the leadership of sociologist Dr. John D. Kasarda.
+The Kenan Institute promotes a wide range of research projects on businesses and is a fast-growing source of opportunities for sociologists to interact with business leaders.

 The Institute’s mission is to enhance the well-being of older people in North Carolina by fostering state-wide collaboration in research, education, and service.
 Its mandate is to:

 - Promote collaborative applied and basic gerontological research